blaylockbk/Herbie/HOW-TO-RELEASE.md

 - ~~setup.py~~
 - ~~./docs/conf.py~~
+- ~~Build the docs (one last time before release)~~
 - ./CITATION.cff
-- ~~Build the docs (one last time before release)~~
-- Make sure all leftover changes on main are commited that you want.
+- Make sure all leftover changes on main are committed that you want.
-- **Create a tag and release in GitHub**
+- **Create a tag and release in GitHub**.

+> Note: The tag name should be `YYYY.MM.00` with _no leading zeros for the month_ (PyPI doesn't care about leading zeros).

 ## 📦 Publish to PyPI

+On my local copy, do a `git fetch` and then checkout the tag.
+DO NOT EDIT ANY FILES (else you will get a `_post#` in the version name.)

 Created a new conda environment with twine, pip, and build